whbpt/mfDCA/README.md

 The  version was reimplemented in python.

-Reference：
+if you are more interested in coevolution methods see more information at (https://arxiv.org/abs/1906.02598) Reference：
 ----------------------
      F Morcos, A Pagnani, B Lunt, A Bertolino, DS Marks, C Sander,